bluehaotian/bluehaotian.github.io/_pages/about.md

 ---

-Li Haotian received his bachelor's degree in computer science from Hohai University (Nanjing) in 2018 and his doctorate degree in computer science from Hohai University (Nanjing) in 2024.
-He is currently a young teacher in the Department of Big Data Management and Application at Nanjing Audit University.
+Li Haotian received B.S. degree in computer science from Hohai University, Nanjing, China, in 2018, and Ph.D. degree in computer science from Hohai University , Nanjing, China, in 2024.
+He is currently a young Lecturer in the Department of Big Data Management and Application at Nanjing Audit University.

-#一级标题
+# this is 一级标题
 I am a third year undergraduate student from [School of EEcS](https:/eecs.pku.edu.cn/), [Peking University](htps:/www.pku.edu.cn/).
 My research interest includes computer vision, computer graphics, machine learning, and computational photography.
 I am very fortunate to be advised by [Prof. XXXl](hitps:/lwww.XXX.com/) of XXX Lab9 from [School of Computer Sciencel](https:/cs.pku.edu.cn/), Peking University. l was advised by [Prof. XX](https:/XXX.pku.edu.cn/) from [School of Computer Sciencel](https:/cs.pku.edu.cn/), Peking University.